zenria/swook/README.md

 ## Installation

 You must have a Rust toolchain installed on your system to install this cli.
+Please reach me if you want to help packaging it!

 ```
 cargo install swook